-The management group at Ratos consisted at the beginning of 2016 of the CEO, two deputy CEOs, Head of Corporate Communications and two Investment Directors.
-In conjunction with changes in the organisation, the management group at the beginning of 2017 consisted of the CEO, two Investment Directors and the CFO.
-The role of the management group is to prepare and implement strategies, manage corporate governance and organisational issues and monitor Ratos's financial development and Ratos's sustainability programme.
+At the beginning of 2017, the management group at Ratos consisted of the CEO, Deputy CEO, three Senior Investment Directors, the Head of Strategic HR, the CFO and (as of April 2017) the General Counsel.
+In conjunction with changes in the organisation during the year, the management group at the beginning of 2018 consisted of the CEO, three Senior Investment Directors, the CFO and the General Counsel.
+The role of the management group is to prepare and implement strategies, manage corporate governance and organisational issues, and monitor Ratos's financial development and Ratos's sustainability programme.

-Development of events in the companies as well as updating of ongoing investment processes are dealt with at weekly meetings in a broader group comprising primarily the CEO and the Investment organisation.
+The development of events in the companies as well as updating of ongoing investment processes are dealt with at weekly meetings in a broader group comprising primarily the CEO, the investment organisation and other senior executives.

 Ideas for acquisitions are analysed by the investment organisation and discussed in an internal new-investment group, whose main role is to provide feedback on bids made by Ratos in connection with investment processes.
-After completion of due diligence a basis for decision is sent to Ratos's Board ahead of a decision regarding a possible investment.
+After completion of due diligence, a basis for decision is sent to Ratos's Board ahead of a decision regarding a possible investment.
 (Read more about the development model in the section Ratos as owner).